Ryan M. Keats

 Columbia Law School, J.D.

-Co-chair of the firm’s Securities Litigation Group, Ryan Keats represents companies and their officers and directors in securities class actions, SEC investigations, shareholder derivative lawsuits, and other high-stakes litigation.
+Chair of the firm’s Securities Litigation Group, Ryan Keats represents companies and their officers and directors in securities class actions, SEC investigations, shareholder derivative lawsuits, and other high-stakes litigation.

 Ryan represents issuers facing disputes with their shareholders in state and federal courts across the country.
 His representations routinely include securities class actions, derivative lawsuits, securities fraud allegations, insider trading claims, and shareholder books and records demands.
 Ryan’s practice is complemented by his representation of issuers and executives in connection with internal investigations and government inquiries, as well as in litigation brought by the Securities and Exchange Commission (SEC) and other government regulators.
 Ryan is sought after for his ability to prevail on motions to dismiss, at summary judgment, on the merits, and on appeal.

 Ryan draws on his litigation experience to advise companies and their executives regarding anticipated adverse disclosures so that they can mitigate the risks before disputes arise.
-His clients come from a broad range of industries, including computer software, consumer products, energy, financial services, life sciences, and manufacturing.
+His clients come from a broad range of industries, including computer software, artificial intelligence, consumer products, energy, financial services, life sciences, and manufacturing.

 Representative Experience